cryptostorage/cryptostorage.com/README.md

     2. The notice bar at the top should indicate that all security checks pass.
 6. Fill out the form and click the Generate button.
     - Protecting your keys with a passphrase is *highly recommended*.
 Otherwise anyone in possession of the unencrypted keys can access the funds.
-    - Optionally split your keys for maximum security.
+    - Optionally divide your keys for maximum security.
 7. Save the generated keypairs to flash drives and/or print to paper.
 Geographic redundancy is highly recommended so there are backup copies at other locations if one location is lost due to fire, theft, etc.
 8. The keypairs can be imported at any time by relaunching this tool in a secure environment.